Serenade: Baroque era

-In the Baroque era, a serenata—which the form was called since it occurred most frequently in Italy and Vienna—was a typically celebratory or eulogistic dramatic cantata for two or more singers and orchestra, performed outdoors in the evening by artificial light.
+In the Baroque era, a serenata—as the form was called since it occurred most frequently in Italy and Vienna—was a typically celebratory or eulogistic dramatic cantata for two or more singers and orchestra, performed outdoors in the evening by artificial light.
 Some composers of this type of serenade include Alessandro Stradella, Alessandro Scarlatti, Johann Joseph Fux, Johann Mattheson, and Antonio Caldara.
 Often these were large-scale works performed with minimal staging, intermediate between a cantata and an opera.
 The main difference between a cantata and a serenata, around 1700, was that the serenata was performed outdoors and therefore could use instruments which would be too loud in a small room (for example, trumpets, horns, and drums).

 Classical and Romantic eras

 The most important and prevalent type of serenade in music history is a work for large instrumental ensemble in multiple movements, related to the divertimento, and mainly being composed in the Classical and Romantic periods, though a few examples exist from the 20th century.
 Usually the character of the work is lighter than other multiple-movement works for large ensemble (for example the symphony), with tunefulness being more important than thematic development or dramatic intensity.
 Most of these works are from Italy, Germany, Austria and Bohemia.

 Among the most famous examples of the serenade from the 18th century are those by Mozart, whose serenades typically comprise between four and ten movements.
 His serenades were often purely instrumental pieces, written for special occasions such as those commissioned for wedding ceremonies.
-Famous serenades by Mozart include the "Haffner" Serenade, Serenade No. 10 for winds commonly known as "gran partita", the Serenata notturna, and one of his most famous works, Eine Kleine Nachtmusik.
+Famous serenades by Mozart include the Haffner Serenade, Serenade No. 10 for winds commonly known as Gran Partita, the Serenata notturna, and one of his most famous works, Eine Kleine Nachtmusik.
 The last two of these, had they been written earlier in the century, would have been atypical for using only string instruments.

 By the 19th century, the serenade had transformed into a concert work, and was less associated with outdoor performance for honorary occasions.
 Composers began to write serenades for other ensembles.
 The two serenades by Brahms are rather like light symphonies, perhaps more closely related to suites, except that they use an ensemble such as Mozart would have recognized: a small orchestra (in the case of the Serenade No. 2, an orchestra entirely without violins).
-Dvořák, Tchaikovsky, Josef Suk, Edward Elgar, and others wrote serenades for strings only, as did Hugo Wolf, who wrote one for string quartet (the Italian Serenade).
-Other composers to write serenades in a Romantic style include Ludwig van Beethoven, Hector Berlioz, Franz Schubert, Richard Strauss, Max Reger, Ethel Smyth, Wilhelm Stenhammar and Jean Sibelius.
+Dvořák, Tchaikovsky, Josef Suk, Edward Elgar, and others wrote serenades for strings only, see Serenade for Strings (Dvořák), Serenade for Strings (Tchaikovsky), Serenade for Strings (Suk), and Serenade for Strings (Elgar), as did Hugo Wolf, who wrote one for string quartet (the Italian Serenade).
+Other composers to write serenades in a Romantic style include Ludwig van Beethoven, Franz Schubert, Richard Strauss, Max Reger, Ethel Smyth, Wilhelm Stenhammar and Jean Sibelius (see Two Serenades (Sibelius)).